 Neighborhood Design Districts

-The City is embarking on an effort to redevelop four strategically-chosen areas of Winchester through the Neighborhood Design Districts (NDD) process!
+The City is embarking on an effort to redevelop four strategically chosen areas of Winchester through the Neighborhood Design Districts (NDD) process!
 This initiative will guide the City's effort to proactively revitalize neighborhoods by incorporating a mix of residences, businesses, and open spaces that promote residents' well-being.
 A Neighborhood Design District is a way of "pre-planning" a potential development area and adjacent parcels into a cohesive district.
-The district should incorporate design guidelines that reflect the intent of the community.
-These design elements can help establish each area as a distinct place and help developers plan their projects.
+The district should incorporate design guidelines that reflect the community's intent.
+These design elements can help establish each area as a distinct place and aid developers in planning their projects.

-Rather than hoping that developers deliver quality PUDs that reflect community need, a district proactively rezones parcels with the Comprehensive Plan and market demands in mind.
+Rather than hoping that developers deliver quality PUDs that reflect community needs, a district proactively rezones parcels with the Comprehensive Plan and market demands in mind.

-Although the current Comprehensive and Strategic Plans identify areas where the community would like redevelopment to occur, we only sit back and wait for the right PUDs to come along.
+Although the current Comprehensive and Strategic Plans identify areas where the community would like redevelopment to occur, the City previously sat back and waited for the right PUDs to come along.
 We should back up our intent with the proper zoning.
-Whether you are a resident or a developer you want one thing when it comes to growth; certainty.
-Residents want to know in advance what will go in a specific place and developers want to know exactly what they can build.
+Whether you are a resident or a developer, you want one thing when it comes to growth: certainty.
+Residents want to know in advance what will go in a specific place, and developers want to know exactly what they can build.
 District plans do that.

-Four areas of the City are currently classified as Neighborhood Design Districts: Along Fairmont Avenue in Ward 1, along Berryville Avenue in Ward 2, along South Pleasant Valley Road in Ward 3, along Valley Avenue, Cedar Creek Grade and Weems Lane in Ward 4.
+Four areas of the City are currently classified as Neighborhood Design Districts: Along Valley Avenue, Cedar Creek Grade, and Weems Lane in Ward 4 (See Cedar Valley NDD - Approved), along Fairmont Avenue in Ward 1 (See Cider Hill NDD - Approved), along Berryville Avenue in Ward 2, and in and around Old Town Winchester.
+A fifth area may be considered in the future along South Pleasant Valley Road in Ward 3.

 Project Update